blaenk/blaenk.github.io/provider/posts/naive-convolution-in-haskell.markdown

 The `roll` function is run for every sample in the output signal.
 This is where the bulk of the implementation comes in.
 At any given sample in the input signal, we simulate the roll by zipping the input signal from that sample forward along with the impulse response.
 This generates a list of pairs each consisting of the input signal sample with its corresponding impulse response sample (which is being rolled over it).

-If you have trouble conceptualizing this, imagine that the impulse response on the roller is tape, so that when you roll it over the input signal, the impulse response --- which, remember, makes contact with the input signal in reverse --- sticks to the input signal and is lined up such that each sample in the impulse response is directly over a sample of the input signal.
+If you have trouble conceptualizing this, imagine that the impulse response on the roller is tape, so that when you roll it over the input signal, the impulse response---which, remember, makes contact with the input signal in reverse---sticks to the input signal and is lined up such that each sample in the impulse response is directly over a sample of the input signal.

 We then need to multiply the components of each pair with each other, i.e. the input sample multiplied by its corresponding impulse response sample.
 The act of zipping and multiplying the zipped up pairs can be done in one go with `zipWith (*)`.
 We then gather all of these products and `sum` them up.
 This sum is the latest computed sample in the output signal.